 Before combining the paid acquisition channels with the segment of our potential market, we will describe, very roughly and at a very high level, the different existing paid acquisition channels.
 Obviously, there are many more of them and they could be subdivided into many other levels.
 However, this is not the purpose of this article.

 - Owned inventory channels.
-They are those applications, entities or companies that have their own traffic and which they put it on sale through different systems.
-The most well-known are Facebook Ads, Google UAC, Linkedin, Twitter, Pinterest, Apple Search Ads, Snapchat, etc. The main advantages of these paid acquisition channels are hyper-segmentation for interests, tastes, uses, demographics, etc. In addition to being native ads (ads integrated into the application itself) which greatly increases the profitability and conversion of the advertiser.
+These are applications or companies with their own traffic.
+They sell it through different systems.
+The most well-known are Facebook Ads, Google UAC, Linkedin, Twitter, Pinterest, Apple Search Ads, Snapchat, etc. The main advantages of these paid acquisition channels are hyper-segmentation for interests, tastes, uses, demographics, etc. These native ads integrate into the application itself.
+This greatly increases profitability and conversion of the advertiser.

-- Advertising networks (adnetworks) and AdExchanges.
+Advertising networks (adnetworks) and AdExchanges.
 These are basically networks or technologies that connect advertisers who want to buy inventory and publishers who want to sell their inventory.
 The main advantages of the AdExchanges are that there are some specialized by sector, segment or geo, and that could cover the rest of the market that owned inventory channels could not reach.
 For example, there are users who read a specific online magazine but do not use Facebook or Twitter.
-The capacity for segmentation of these solutions will depend on their ability to mediate, technology, and quantity and quality of their publishers.
+The segmentation capacity of these solutions depends on their ability to mediate. technology, and quantity and quality of their publishers.
 This other article collects more information about its operation in case you want to go deeper and in more details.

 - Unconventional media.
 Lastly, we have the unconventional media that consists of those alternative sources that will depend on each case in question.
 Some examples are influencers, podcasts or reddit.